Source Water Protection Grants

 Projects specific to the treatment, transmission, distribution, consolidation, or storage of the drinking water system are not eligible for funding.

-Source water protection grants cannot be used to fund personnel or purchase equipment associated with system operation and maintenance, water treatment, purchase of land, or system infrastructure upgrades or improvements such as flow meters or level indicators.
+Source water protection grants cannot be used to fund personnel or purchase equipment associated with system operation and maintenance, water treatment, purchase of water rights or land, or system infrastructure upgrades or improvements such as flow meters or level indicators.